test_functions¶

 class in test_functions.py

-def test_passthrough_functions(self):
+def test_identity_functions(self):

-self.assertEqual(functions.passthrough(False), False)
+self.assertEqual(functions.identity(False), False)

 the terminal shows AttributeError